Nigeria : Safety by CityNigeria - safety as a country

 Another thing about the city is that most tourists won’t experience anything bad, mostly because the areas where white people and tourists reside are absurdly secured.

 There are several Western hotels in the city with guards at the gate that check all incoming cars for bombs, metal detectors on the way in, and armed security roaming the perimeter.

 This is the norm for many private residences, too (including tall fences, barbed wire).

 The drive into the city crosses some rough neighborhoods, and since tourists’ starting point is the airport, they’re an obvious target.

 Shopping, sight-seeing during the day, and restaurants are all safe and doable alone, but if you’re going out at night to a club/bar, it’s probably better to go with locals – for safety.

 Most people of Lagos claim that the amount of crime in Lagos has gone down significantly in the past few decades, particularly violent crime.

-- Visas - Most countries do need a passport to enter Lagos, Nigeria.
+- Visas - Most countries do need a visa to enter Lagos, Nigeria.
 You will need a valid passport and keep in mind that it is usually impossible to acquire a visa upon arrival so make sure you apply for one well in advance.
 If you are not sure about your visa status, contact your nearest Nigerian embassy for further information.

 - Currency - The Nigerian naira is the official currency in Lagos.
 ATMs are becoming more and more available throughout the country.

 - Weather - Lagos has a tropical climate, due to it being located in the tropics, and it is characterized by a rainy and a dry season as in most countries in the tropics.
 Lagos's rainy season lasts from May to September during which period it receives extreme amounts of rain which sometimes leads to extreme floods.

 - Airports - Murtala Muhammed International Airport is the main airport in Lagos, serving the entire country of Nigeria.
 It is located in Ikeja, Lagos State, Nigeria.